 Our 3d renderings allow you to see your project in lifelike detail before a single nail is hammered.
 Some things to consider before plans are drawn:

 It is important to determine a set of essential requirements for your new/remodeled home.
 Taking the time to analyze and put your requirements in writing will allow you to be better equipped to answer the question, “What are you looking for in your new home?”
 Often our clients look to GMT to provide some examples of the kinds of options that are available, things you might not have even considered.
 This process can be really enjoyable and fun as you imagine the ideal living space for yourself and your family.

-This enables you to determine the necessary number of bedrooms, bathrooms, the size of the dining areas and even the amount of storage space that will need to be included in the home plans.
+This enables you to determine the necessary number of bedrooms, bathrooms, the size of the living, dining, and kitchen areas and even the amount of storage space that will need to be included in the home plans.

 Additionally, you may want to think about where your family eats.
-Do you prefer a large formal dining area and an eat in island kitchen?
-Or do you prefer a quiet, sunny breakfast nook where you can spend your mornings reading the newspaper or working on your laptop.
+Do you prefer a large formal dining area and an eat in island kitchen with island?
+Or do you prefer a quiet, sunny breakfast nook where you can spend your mornings reading the newspaper or working on your laptop?

 The master bedroom is typically an essential place for privacy and relaxation.
 What are the most critical features for your space?
-Jacuzzi tub?
+Enlarged shower?
 Sitting Area?
 Specialty lighting?
-Smart technology for tv, music and internet?
+Smart technology for TV, music and internet?
 Taking the time to think through what your desires are for this space will help you get the most for your budget as well as create a space that can incorporate additional elements when the budget allows.

 It is often the case that the basement can be finished less expensively when done in conjunction with building the house or remodeling other areas.
-Think about how this space might be used.
-A home theatre, kids retreat, man cave, craft area.
+Think about how this space might be use:.
+A home theatre, kids retreat, man cave, fitness space.

 The bottom line is the greater the clarity of your vision the greater the opportunity to have a home that really suits your lifestyle, desires and budget.